Celebrating school sport and physical activity in Herefordshire and Worcestershire

 We want to recognise the excellent work that schools are doing using their Primary PE and Sport Premium funding through a set of new awards which are linked to national partners.

-The 2017 Awards will recognise schools that have innovated and endeavoured to provide improved outcomes for pupils using the Primary PE and Sport Premium grant.
+The awards have returned for 2018 to recognise schools that have endeavoured to provide improved outcomes for pupils using the Primary PE and Sport Premium grant.

 All schools in Herefordshire and Worcestershire who are in receipt of the government grant are able to nominate themselves/be nominated for one of three awards: